Use modals to create focused content views

 A modal appears as a new hidden page tab for the workbook, with a predefined size.
 Add elements and customize the modal just like a workbook page.
 All element types are supported, but consider the modal size and layout when adding elements.

 By default, a modal includes a default title and primary and secondary buttons.
-To customize the appearance of the modal, see Design a modal.
+To customize the appearance of the modal, see Customize a modal.

 You can optionally rename the modal to keep your workbook organized.
-In the modal page tab, select the caret (), then select Rename or double-click the modal tab to rename it.
+In the modal page tab, select the down arrow (), then select Rename or double-click the modal tab to rename it.
 The modal name is separate from the title that appears on the modal.

 Customize the appearance of a modal to match the use case.
 For example, a modal that displays documentation might not need buttons, and a modal that modifies a workbook page might benefit from dynamic text formatting in the title.